The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 The housing markets are split between TVBC North and TVBC South.

-TVBC South is to provide some 237 houses p.a.
+TVBC South (the Southern part of the TVBC region, in which Braishfield now sits) is, in the draft Local Plan, targeted to provide some 237 houses p.a.
 Of these, 282 rural houses are to be provided within the plan period (of around ten years) and these will be provided within Tier 3 (i.e. to include Braishfield) and Tier 4 settlements.

 No reference is made to a specific requirement within Braishfield but SS5 (Neighbourhood Development Plan Housing Requirements) identifies villages of a similar size to Braishfield as having to provide a minimum of 10 dwellings over a period of ten years.